-While living in New York, Queyras edited an anthology of Canadian poetry designed for those coming to poetry, and for those coming to Canadian poetry.
+While living in New York, Queyras edited an anthology of Canadian poetry designed as an introduction to Canadian poetry, and for those coming to poetry.
 You can order Open Field here.
-She also co-curated belladonna, an innovative women’s reading series.
-Queyras has taught creative writing at Rutgers, Haverford and currently teaches at Concordia in Montreal where she lives with her partner and two babies.
+They also co-curated belladonna, an innovative women’s reading series.

-As well as writing and teaching she curates both Writers Read and Synapse reading series and has hosted a range of writers as diverse as Lisa Robertson, Kenneth Goldsmith, Lydia Davis and Sheila Heti.
-She created and maintains the literary blog Lemon Hound which she began as a single voice blog and has, over the years, opened up to new voices as guest bloggers and editors.
-She published Unleashed, a selection of writing from the blog, in 2010.
+As well as writing and teaching they curate Writers Read and have hosted a range of writers as diverse as Lydia Davis, Rae Armantrout, Tanya Tagaq, Renee Gladman, Claudia Rankine and Dionne Brand.
+Queyras created the literary blog Lemon Hound which began as a single voice blog and has, over the years, opened up to new voices as guest bloggers and editors.
+They published Unleashed, a selection of writing from the blog, in 2010.
 A list of blog posts for Poetry Foundation’s Harriet here.

 Queyras does not recommend investing in grad schools without doing your homework.
 You can contact them at squeyras (@) gmail.com